Top-Rated Ski Resorts in North America

 Photo by Roman Tiraspolsky on Adobe Stock

-A lack of natural snow doesn’t appear to be on the list of reasons you will ever shy away from Alta, one of America’s best ski resort areas.
-However, in the 2022-23’s ski season, this stunning ski mecca has experienced over 850 inches of snow.
-While that record-topping powder may not arrive every season, Alta is a prime destination for skiers with all experience levels.
+A lack of natural snow doesn’t appear to be one of the reasons you will ever shy away from Alta, one of America’s best ski resort areas.
 Known for its old-school resort feel and fantastic mountain runs, Alta doesn’t allow snowboarding from either of its two base areas.
-But there are plenty of ski activities to enjoy here, like heli-skiing, Saturday rec racing for all levels of skiers and multiple experiences that combine skiing or snowshoeing with a naturalist guide to learn about Alta’s natural history.
+But there are plenty of ski activities to enjoy here, like heli-skiing, Saturday rec racing for all levels of skiers, and multiple experiences that combine skiing or snowshoeing with a naturalist guide to learn about Alta’s natural history.

 Aspen/Snowmass, Colorado